qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/0_build-bitcoind.md

 ```
 ## VII.
 Initial Blockchain Download
 ### A. In a `bitcoind` terminal, start the `bitcoind` service.
+**Note:**
-**Note:** the Bitcoin blockchain is over 200G on disk.
-It can take anywhere from a day to a week (or even more) depending on a number of factors including your hardware and internet connection.
+- The Bitcoin blockchain is over 200G on disk.
+- Initial Block Download can take anywhere from a day to a week (or even more) depending on a number of factors including your hardware and internet connection.

 ```
 user@host:~$ sudo systemctl start bitcoind